NeCTAR-RC/dashboard-dev/README.md

 This is used specify the backends used by the HAProxy service.
 It should be a comma-separated list of IPs or hostnames.

+Notes:

+1. You can bypass the HAProxy and go straight to the database server by setting the actual database server hostname in the environment settings.

+2. See "Running with a local DB" below for another alternative.

 ## Run